See yourself working from your home office, managing an ecommerce business from your laptop?

 1. Choose a Specialized Niche

-Unless you have an existing online audience of followers, you’ll need to choose a highly specialized niche for your store in order to attract enough traffic to your site.
+Unless you have an existing online audience of followers, you’ll need to choose a highly specialized niche for your store to attract enough traffic to your site.
 It may seem like narrowing down your store’s scope would turn away potential customers.

 When your store sells very specific products, however, you’ll be able to get traffic from colder leads when they search for your type of items on Google.